Frequently Asked Questions (FAQ)

 M.J.
 Craig: These are a very realistic probability that I expect science will confirm sooner or later on Mars.

 Q: What can researchers do to improve their chances of identifying potential archaeological artefacts in the Mars images?

 3. Get an accurate sense of scale of what you are looking at.
-You must know how big it is before you can hope to examine it properly and sensibly.

 4. Never make a judgment based on somebody else’s processed image.

 5. Study the official/original space agency image yourself.
 Do this by getting the URL.

 6. If you think you've seen a potential artefact in a Mars image, look at all the images of the day and see where yours fits amongst all the other images in sequence, to get a sense of perspective.
 With a bit of luck you may also glimpse the wheel or part of the rover in the sequence, which will help you calculate the size of your object.